Who can buy Tesla Insurance?

 Insurers look at all kinds of risk factors to decide your premiums, including your vehicle, driving record, ZIP code and even your marital status.
 And since every insurer uses its own formula, you could find major savings just by shopping around for multiple quotes.

 If you haven’t compared quotes this year — or in the last few years — you may be paying hundreds of dollars more than you need to.
+What's more, be sure to ask about car insurance discounts.
 You can use the same strategy to save on home insurance and health insurance, too.

 Another way to save on car insurance is to boost your credit score.
 In most states, insurers can use your credit information to help set your premiums, and they see people with high debt as inherent risk takers.